fotakide/DieOffMonitoring/README.md

 - Reading: The images are loaded from NAS by [patching the URL](https://datacube-ows.readthedocs.io/en/latest/cfg_layers.html#url-patching-patch-url-function) to the mounted volume inside the Docker container.
 - Vizualization: The [WMS](http://localhost:9000/?service=WMS&request=GetCapabilities) of the data indexed is provided to a [TerriaJS](https://terria.io/) client, and are available via a NGROK app (https://emt-datacube-viewer.ngrok.app/).

-*Table 1.* Served dataset with ODC-OWS in TerriaMap.
+*Served dataset with ODC-OWS in TerriaMap.*

 | Product Layer | Description |
 |--------|-------|